 Who we are…

-Bill Davison: President, Board Chair & Treasurer
+Bill Davison: Founder, Board Chair & Treasurer

 Grant Stephen is an entrepreneur, mentor and investor with a career background in using data to drive better decision making in healthcare.
 The co-founder & CEO of bPrescient Inc, he has leadership roles in numerous organizations across the Greater Boston area.
 Benefiting from a multi-disciplinary training at the University of Glasgow’s School of Engineering and the Glasgow School of Art, Grant has lived on three continents, travelled extensively and was the first person since 1919 to travel the length of the northern Silk Road.

-Mary Mangan: Membership, Alliances & Community
+Mary Mangan: Co-Founder, Membership, Alliances & Community

 Mary Mangan has been fascinated with biology since spending summers on the New Hampshire coast, engrossed by tide pools.
 This led to a B.Sc. degree in microbiology from the University of Massachusetts Amherst, a master’s in plant cell biology from Mount Holyoke College and a PhD in cell, molecular, and developmental biology from University of Rochester.